siobhanlgorman/favoureats/TESTING.md

 The test returned the following line too long errors
 ![](documentation/screenshots/pep8_settings.png)

-This refers to the following lines which must be left to protect the integrity of the application.
+This refers to the following lines which are built in to Django settings.
+It is acceptable not to force a line break in these cases.

 ![](documentation/screenshots/pep8_settings.png)